Flat Feet and Exercising

 What Causes Flat Feet?

 In many cases, flat feet are genetic.
-However, there are also many health conditions that can contribute to fallen arches and flat feet.
+However, many health conditions can contribute to fallen arches and flat feet.
 Some of the most well-known conditions associated with flat feet include:

 Choosing Shoes for Working Out with Flat Feet